bassamanator/Sovol-SV06-firmware/README.md

 ### How do I enable KAMP (Klipper Adaptive Meshing & Purging)?

+⚠️ No KAMP functionality can be used on low-powered devices such as the Raspberry Pi Zero.

+⚠️ If KAMP is disabled, and there is no `default` mesh, `PRINT_START` will crash.

+🗒️ The [Label objects setting](https://docs.mainsail.xyz/overview/features/exclude-objects#enable-the-label-objects-setting-in-your-slicer) in your slicer must be enabled for KAMP to work.

+🗒️ `LINE_PURGE` is useable (on appropriate devices) even if KAMP is disabled.

-Although this repo contains all the code from the KAMP repository, only the `mesh` functionality of KAMP has been configured and tested.
+This repo contains all the code from the KAMP repository, however, only the `adaptive meshing` and `LINE_PURGE` functionality of KAMP has been configured and tested for use.
 To enable other functionality, adjust `/cfgs/kamp/KAMP_Settings.cfg`.

-The [Label objects setting](https://docs.mainsail.xyz/overview/features/exclude-objects#enable-the-label-objects-setting-in-your-slicer) in your slicer must be enabled for KAMP to work.

-⚠️ If KAMP is disabled, and you don't have a `default` mesh stored in your `printer.cfg`, `PRINT_START` will crash.

-⚠️ KAMP cannot be used with low-powered devices such as the Raspberry Pi Zero.

 Adjust behaviour according to your needs.